 Dr. Daniel Parker is a clinical psychologist with the Behavioral Health Services Department at Desert AIDS Project.
 Dr. Parker has over 20 years of experience providing mental health services […]

-Anthony Velasco is an Adult-Gerontology Primary Care Nurse Practitioner and has been working in HIV care since 2010.
+Anthony Velasco is an award-winning Adult-Gerontology Primary Care Nurse Practitioner and has been working in HIV care since 2010.
 Prior to joining the Desert AIDS Project, he worked as a clinical nurse supervisor at UC San Diego Health in an acute medicine unit specializing in HIV, tuberculosis, hepatitis, opportunistic infections, and AIDS-related cancers.
-Mr. Velasco earned […]
+Mr. Velasco […]

 Helping to keep our operations running smoothly in the health center is Hector Vizoso as D.A.P.’s Clinical Quality Improvement Coordinator/Nurse Manager.
 Fluent in Spanish, he prides himself on being a creative problem solver and leader, adept at managing projects and people while providing support and promoting a cohesive […]